rafaqz/Rasters.jl/README.md

 ## Packages that work with Rasters

 Rasters reduces its dependencies to keep the `using` time low.
-But, it means you have to manually load packages you need for each backend or additional functionality.
+This means you **need to load additional packages** for expanded functionality.

 For example, to use the GDAL backend, and download RasterDataSources files, you need to do: